vmware/vsphere-automation-sdk-java/README.md

 Please refer to the notes in each sample for detailed compatibility information.

+## Supported NSX-T Releases
+NSX-T 2.2, 2.3, 3.0

-## VMware Cloud on AWS Support:
+## Latest VMware Cloud on AWS Release:
-The VMware Cloud on AWS API and samples are currently available as a preview and are subject to change in the future.
+VMC M17

 ## Quick Start Guide
 This document will walk you through getting up and running with the Java SDK Samples.
 Prior to running the samples you will need to setup a vCenter test environment and install maven, the following steps will take you through this process.